pengsing/pengxi.github.io/README.md

 <details open>
   <summary><b>博客介紹細節</b></summary>

 Pengxin ’ s blog records the moments of life, feeling the life, keeping the impression, and quietly searching for the beauty of life.
-From Guangdong, studying at Hepo Middle School.love philosophy, and like to touch new things.
+From Guangdong, studying at Hepo Middle School.love philosophy, and like to explore new things.

 </details>